slashtechno/dash-of-pi/README.md

 - Authentication
 - Docker and Systemd options

-## Recording Format & Conversion
+## Recording Format & On-Demand Conversion

 **Recording Process:**
 - Video is recorded as **MJPEG** files (.mjpeg) with frame-level atomicity, ensuring data integrity even if power fails mid-recording
-- MJPEG is not easily playable in most players (suitable for streaming/processing)
-- After each recording segment completes, a **background conversion** process re-muxes the MJPEG to AVI (.avi) format with proper metadata
-- Conversion uses FFmpeg's `-c copy` flag (no re-encoding) for instant 1:1 fidelity with minimal CPU overhead
+- MJPEG is a sequence of JPEG-compressed frames with configurable quality (see `mjpeg_quality` config)

+**On-Demand AVI Generation:**
+- Use the dashboard "Generate Video" section to create downloadable AVI files on-demand
+- Choose either **Lifetime** (all MJPEG files) or **Custom Date Range**
+- AVI files are re-encoded using MPEG-4 codec at configurable bitrate (see `avi_bitrate` config)
+- Generated AVI files are streamed directly to the user and not stored on disk

 **Storage Accounting:**
-- Both MJPEG and AVI files count toward the storage cap
+- Only MJPEG files count toward the storage cap
-- When the cap is exceeded, oldest files are deleted first (regardless of type)
+- When the cap is exceeded, oldest MJPEG files are deleted automatically
-- Temporary duplication during conversion is expected and will be cleaned up

-**Power Loss & Recovery:**
-- **If power is cut during AVI conversion:** The MJPEG source file remains intact and playable.
-The incomplete/missing AVI file will not be created on restart
-- Click "🔄 Regenerate Missing AVIs" button on dashboard to recover orphaned MJPEG files
-- The dashboard displays only AVI files by default (with a toggle to show all formats)
-- Completed AVI files are always playable; partially-converted files are discarded on the next system start

 ## API Endpoints